 - 1. Click the Index object in the tree.
-A list of all indexes in the database is displayed on the Properties page. - 2.
-Select the Index to be rebuilt. - 3.
+DBMaker lists of all indexes in the database on the Properties page. - 2.
+Select an Index to rebuild. - 3.
 Click Rebuild.
 The Rebuid message box appears.

-4. Click OK.
-The Information message box appears.
+4. Click OK.The Information message box appears.